russmckendrick/records/content/albums/vaxis-ii-a-window-of-the-waking-mind-23676254/index.md

 ---
 title: "Coheed And Cambria - Vaxis II: A Window of the Waking Mind"
-album_artist: "Coheed And Cambria"
+artist: "Coheed And Cambria"
-album_title: "Vaxis II: A Window of the Waking Mind"
+album_name: "Vaxis II: A Window of the Waking Mind"
 date: 2022-06-24
 release_id: "23676254"
 slug: "vaxis-ii-a-window-of-the-waking-mind-23676254"
+hideSummary: true
 cover:
     image: "vaxis-ii-a-window-of-the-waking-mind-23676254.jpg"
+    alt: "Vaxis II: A Window of the Waking Mind by Coheed And Cambria"
+    caption: "Vaxis II: A Window of the Waking Mind by Coheed And Cambria"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Prog Rock"]
 ---

 ## Tracklisting